Reclaiming British Identity in troubled times

 One thing I admire about Americans is how often they quote their constitutional rights when arguing about right and wrong.
 They take pride in their constitution, the founding documents, the very ideas that underpin their society.

-What do British folks quote? the closest thing I can think of is the Magna Carta, which over 800 years old.
-And how many Brits could even quote this? how many of them even know what it says?
+What do British folks quote?
+The closest thing I can think of is the Magna Carta, which over 800 years old.
+And how many Brits could even quote this?
+How many of them even know what it says?

 I didn't get taught civics at school.
 I only had a rough idea of how parliament was structured.
 I didn't know that the Prime Minister is just the monarch's representative in parliament.
 I didn't know - and most people I speak to still don't know - that the monarch is the ultimate commander of the military.